-ABS allows steering and braking at the same time.
-In many emergencies, steering can help even more than braking.
+ABS allows you to steer and brake at the same time.
+In many emergencies, steering can help more than even the very best braking.

 Electric Parking Brake

 The vehicle has an Electric Parking Brake (EPB).
 The EPB can always be activated, even if the ignition is off.
 To prevent draining the battery, avoid repeated cycles of the EPB system when the engine is not running.